 The video below shows how to edit your Inventory Report.
 Make sure that you save the file as a .csv filetype.

-Step 9: Save the file, go back to Dsco, and click the INVENTORY tab.
+Step 9: Save the file, go back to Dsco, and click WORKFLOWS and select INVENTORY.

 Step 10: Click Upload File on the right-hand corner of the window